Tem3dy/Ktord/README.md

 # Ktord
-A modern kotlin library for developing discord bots
+A modern kotlin library for developing discord bots for the JVM